manuelz120/hackvent-2020/17/solution.md

 As we don't know any credentials, I adapted my script to try some obvious combinations, as well as SQL Injection attacks.
 Nothing of them really worked, but when using `admin` as the username I got back a different response including an obscure HTML comment (`<!--DevNotice: User santa seems broken.
 Temporarily use santa1337.-->`) and a session cookie with a JWT (`eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsImtpZCI6Ii9rZXlzLzFkMjFhOWY5NDUifQ.eyJleHAiOjE2MDgyMjEyMzAsImlhdCI6MTYwODIxNzYzMCwic3ViIjoibm9uZSJ9.PgZN4Lj52AwevSMKPWeTWFwe3QsGtm-oNp-UR0mGZRtrg59Kul9YoK_-Ufm6DcGIS_6mHQ-GXvl-UXdVxFca2u_yAqhL9FdUJhu-DXZ7RrWkTkoQ_45OJMREuWbbGOaMZ7AwzsGl49B7e4TkmL57J0Vtye32tRLmhpD-dEsQocAG--Bafv10z3ZuprXfjNJWTrghknxEPqZ-fEOdpVDQybev_31F9qHz7SrJxAzyFrbjEtbN4FBF3zEuaqqmHwim2g0XuZh_kHJ3prDB2FySfwmKusL4LiIYQKZ-oHWTQR9_cFPoeKURH82Huvk6jODbTqO-KP4MDEPEkLf8lZyZSA`).

 This seems like an important hint.
 Firstly, we found out that the username should be `santa1337`.
 Moreover, we learned that the site is using JWT based authentication, which brings along a couple of new attack vectors.
 My first guess was an attack where we could change the `alg` attribute in the JWT header to `none` and strip the signature.
-Using this approach, we could force a JWT with the `sub` attribute set to `santa1337` and bypass the login, but unfortunately it did not work.
+Using this approach, we could forge a JWT with the `sub` attribute set to `santa1337` and bypass the login, but unfortunately it did not work.

-After a while, I remembered another type of attack where we could trick serveers by changing the JWT type from an assymtric RSA signature (`RS256`) to a symmetric one (`HS256`) and sign the forced JWT with the public key of the server.
+After a while, I remembered another type of attack where we could trick servers by changing the JWT type from an asymmetric RSA signature (`RS256`) to a symmetric one (`HS256`) and sign the forged JWT with the public key of the server.
 If the application is vulnerable, it would verify the signature using it's private key and accept the forged token.
 Thankfully, we have access to the public key of the server, as it's path was specified in the JWT we already have (`/keys/1d21a9f945`).
 Using this path and our go program, we can download the [public key](./public_key.pem).

 Now we have everything we need to create a forged JWT token that uses the `HS256` algorithm and gets signed with the public key from the application.
 For this purpose, I wrote another small [python script](./forge-jwt.py) (of course we need to make sure that the token is not expired before running the script):